20 Backyard Wedding Ideas

 If you or your partner have a green thumb, put it to good use by creating natural decorations through landscaping.
 It’s a thoughtful, budget-friendly way to make your backyard wedding unique.
 Here are a few recommendations to make your landscaping extra special:

-1. Plant from seeds – Make sure to time it right so the flowers bloom on your big day.
+- Plant from seeds: Time your planting right so the flowers bloom on your big day.

-2. Pick in-season plants – Flowers that are in season at the time of your wedding are less expensive.
+- Pick in-season plants: Flowers that are in season when you get married are less expensive.

-3. Plant perennials – Give yourself a visual reminder of your wedding day year after year.
+- Pick perennials: Give yourself a visual reminder of your wedding day year after year.

 Dancing and an open bar are great, but make the most of your backyard by offering other forms of entertainment during the cocktail hour and reception with fun lawn games such as cornhole, giant Jenga, and beer pong.

-Don’t forget activities for the little ones.
-Give children a space of their own where they can play, complete with sturdy kid-sized furniture, snacks, outdoor games, and craft supplies.
+Don't forget activities for the little ones.
+Give children their own play space, complete with sturdy kid-sized furniture, snacks, outdoor games, and craft supplies.

 If you have enough space, style a secluded area away from the lights and dance floor where guests can kick back with a refreshing beverage.
 Style the setting with comfortable outdoor furniture and low lighting to set a relaxing mood.

-19. Include Your Favorite Foods in the Menu
+19. Add Your Favorite Foods to the Menu

-One of the most memorable parts of any wedding is the food.
-An unforgettable way to feed your guests is by serving your favorite foods in out-of-the-box ways.
-Rent a food truck, opt for donuts instead of a wedding cake, or light a fire and set out ingredients for s’mores.
-Everyone will experience your personality with every plateful.
+One of the most memorable parts of any wedding is the food—and an unforgettable way to feed your guests is by serving your favorite foods in out-of-the-box ways.
+Rent a food truck, opt for donuts instead of a wedding cake, or light a fire and set out ingredients for s'mores.

 20. Invite Furry Guests

-It’s your wedding and your backyard, so have complete freedom to invite whomever you want—including your four-legged bestie.
-Add them to your wedding party as the “dog of honor” – the photos will be extra memorable.
-Another idea is to invite shelter pets to your wedding as this couple did.
-A litter of adorable puppies got all the love they could handle that day, and a few even found forever homes.
+It's your wedding and your backyard, so have complete freedom to invite whomever you want—including your four-legged bestie.
+Add them to your wedding party as the "dog of honor" for extra-memorable photos.

 FAQ